 - Defending your rights if you're ordered to return to work - even if you're not healthy

-- Representing you in court at any Bureau of Workers' Compensation Hearings
+- Representing you in court at any Bureau of Workers' Compensation Hearings (virtual or in-person)

 Don't get hurt twice.
 You've already suffered a serious injury or illness at work.
 Don't let your employer or their insurance companies push you around.
 Take a stand, put the power of an experienced attorney on your case and contact our law firm.
 Schedule your free consultation right now at our Allentown or Bethlehem offices.
 If you can’t come to us, we can come to you.